Comic book heroes are typically known for saving fictional lives, but Saint Barnabas Health Care System has found a way for them to save real ones.

 Since its first sale in West Orange in 2009, Superheroes for Hospice has raised $10,000, all of which has gone to providing quality care to patients of SBHPCC.

 The comic books are donated by a variety of different sources.
 Two of the largest contributors, according to Ballas, were two dads who just had daughters, and having no interested heir to pass their collections onto, they donated them to Superheroes for Hospice.
 Other large donations have come from comic book writers and artists as well as box of 100 donation that came from a comic book store that went out of business in 2010.

-The sale typically includes hundreds of boxes of a wide variety of different comic book genres as well as graphic novels and limited edition artwork.
+The third annual summer sale will feature more than 300 boxes of a wide variety of different comic book genres as well as graphic novels and limited edition artwork.
 Comic book creators, writers, and artists will be in attendance to provide signatures and sketches to patrons.

 For more information or to make a comic book donation, contact Spiro Ballas at email@example.com or (973) 322-4866.